 About Lona Lee

-A lot of 'life' happened in my twenties and I kept much of my creative side dormant.
-I went to grad school and worked as a corporate tax accountant for a good ten years.
-During the Covid pandemic of 2020, I picked up calligraphy earnestly and took advantage of not having to commute into the office every day.
-After joining numerous workshops with various internationally-admired calligraphers and committing to nightly practices, I decided to follow my heart, leave my corporate job, and feed this starved creative child living inside of me.
-Now, as a full-time calligraphy and lettering student (part-time other things), my favorite thing to do is create compositions and unsolicited cards for friends.
-A lot of my inspiration comes from my teachers and calligraphy idols like Carol DuBosch, Barbara Calzolari, Victor Kams, Ed Benguiat, David Choe, and all artists from formal to street.
-I am intrigued by the dualities around me - east/west, concrete jungles/tree-filled forests, formal/casual, traditional/modern, and I try to interpret these concepts in my creations.
-I also enjoy bookbinding, watercolor classes, yoga, street tacos, and anything outdoors with my husband, Dae.
-I live and work in the South Bay area of Los Angeles.
+I am a former tax professional turned calligraphy nut.
+During the Covid pandemic of 2020, I took advantage of not having to commute into the office every day and picked up calligraphy earnestly.
+After joining various workshops with internationally respected calligraphers and artists, long nights of practice and pondering, I decided to follow my heart, leave my corporate job, and feed this starved creative child living inside of me.
+As a full-time calligraphy student (part-time other things), my favorite thing to do is make unsolicited cards for friends.
+A lot of my inspiration comes from my teachers and idols like Carol DuBosch, Barbara Calzolari, Ed Benguiat, Victor Kams, David Choe, and all artists from formal to street.
+I am intrigued by the dualities around me - east/west, concrete jungles/tree-filled forests, formal/casual, traditional/modern, and I try to impart them in my work.

-To inquire about purchasing original artwork, private commissions, or any other questions, please email me at email@example.com.
+To inquire about original artwork, project ideas, or any other questions, please email me at firstname.lastname@example.org.

 To see my latest practice sheets, check out @lona.letters on Instagram.